How to prevent the server getting blacklisted and to get removed from a blacklist database.

 If the server is not secured from unauthorized relay, it will end up on an Open Relay Blacklist.
 Once the server is on a black list, the removal process is very time consuming.
 The removal process is as follows:

-1. First ensure that your server is no longer open
+1. First ensure that your server is not configured as open relay.
+Make sure

-relay.
-Make sure that the server is configured as suggested in the article Article ME020001
+that the server is configured as suggested in the article What are the best relay settings to use?

-3. Finally, go to the web sites of each Blacklist provider and use their web site to submit your site for testing.
+4. Finally, go to the web sites of each Blacklist provider and use their web site to submit your site for removal, if possible.

 |Product:||MailEnable (All Versions)|